 The Economics of Happiness Conference is all about solutions to the biggest challenges of our times.
-Over three days, we’ve gathered people with ideas and initiatives in action today which we can build on for a healthier, happier, more peaceful and prosperous future.
+In October 2018 we hosted the three day conference, and gathered together people with ideas and initiatives to build a healthier, happier, more peaceful and prosperous future.

 If you want to live in an economy that produces flourishing lives on a thriving planet, this is the event for you.
 Strategists, activists and innovators from all walks of life who see more harm than good in ‘business as usual’ will gather to share their knowledge and experience.
 The programme details are here below.